Conversion Rate Optimization Tutorial

 - Confidence building

 The ultimate goal of a website is conversion, and if done correctly, CRO will also reduce bounce rates and abandoned shopping carts.
 However, it is opinion of Bruce Clay, Inc.’s CRO professionals that no one should fly blind.
-Any change made for the purposes of conversion optimisation must be tested to fine tune your conversion tunnel and the audience you’re trying to reach.
+Any change made for the purposes of conversion optimization must be tested to fine tune your conversion tunnel and the audience you’re trying to reach.

 Step 3: Testing